milo2012/pathbrute/README.md

 Pathbrute

 Pathbrute is a DirB/Dirbuster type of tool designed to brute force directories and files names on web/application servers.
 However, it has some new tricks.
+Some of it includes:
+1) wordlists from Exploit databases and Metasploit
+2) Identify interesting URLs eventhough websites return HTTP status code 200 for all URI paths.
+3) Identify valid  paths that require authentication (HTTP status code 401)
+4) Reduce the number of results for wordlists with URI paths with nested directories (See https://github.com/milo2012/pathbrute/issues/1 for more information)

 Pathbrute has a number of wordlists from metasploit/exploit-database and other sources that it uses to discover interesting content on servers.

 pathBrute contains/uses a number of self compiled wordlists for identifying “interesting” content and potentially vulnerable websites.